nyghtowl/MRJob_Practice/README.md

 Note
 * output is where the data is stored
 * no output prevents data from being stored locally (good if the data is large)
+* make sure the pem file that is generated and used is in the same region that the emr is spun up
+* directly login to the emr with the following command: ssh -i <path to pem file> hadoop@<Master public DNS>